lombardpress/lombardpress-schema/docs/critical.md

 The difference in rendering is the result of the difference between a simple correction that corrects in agreement with the main stem and correction that offers a variation from the main stem.

 In the end, no new requirements are placed on the editor in such a case.
 An editor should simply follow the rules outlined above for a `correction-addition` or `correction-substitution`.
-However, it incumbent on the processor to recognize this difference by performing a string comparison on the value of the `add` and the value of the `lem`.
+However, it is incumbent on the processor to recognize this difference by performing a string comparison on the value of the `add` and the value of the `lem`.
 When the two strings are identical, a simple correction can be assumed.
 If the strings are not identical, a "correction that varies" is assumed.
 If a processor does not wish to perform such a comparison, it is suggested that it should default to the rendering for a "correction that varies."

 ## conjecture